ionos-cloud/terraform-provider-ionoscloud/docs/resources/autoscaling_group.md

 - `replica_configuration` - (Required)[List]
     - `availability_zone` - (Required)[string] The zone where the VMs are created using this configuration.
 Possible values are: `AUTO`, `ZONE_1`, `ZONE_2`.
     - `cores` - (Required)[int] The total number of cores for the VMs.
     - `cpu_family` - (Optional)[string] PU family for the VMs created using this configuration.
 If null, the VM will be created with the default CPU family for the assigned location.
-Possible values are: `INTEL_XEON`, `INTEL_XEON`.
+Possible values are: `INTEL_SKYLAKE`, `INTEL_XEON`.
     - `nics` - (Optional)[set] List of NICs associated with this Replica.
         - `lan` - (Required)[int] Lan ID for this replica Nic.
         - `name` - (Required)[string] Name for this replica NIC.